MonoGame/docs.monogame.github.io/articles/getting_started/2_choosing_your_ide_rider.md

 description: A step-by-step guide for setting up your development IDE for Rider
 ---

-This is a guide on setting up your development environment for creating games with MonoGame using Rider by DevExpress.
+This is a guide on setting up your development environment for creating games with MonoGame using Rider by JetBrains.
 By following this guide, you will learn how to install the tools for developing C# applications and configure Rider with recommended extensions for C# development.

 By the end, you will be fully equipped to start creating games with MonoGame using Rider.